mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_FDA.rst

 - Click calculate MaxEnt
 - In the plotting window change the plot to ``Maxent Dual Plot``
 - You will now see 5 plots (1 frequency and 4 time domain)
-- In the ADS expand the ``MUSR62260 MaxEnt FD`` group
+- In the ADS expand the ``MUSR62260`` group
 - It will contain several workspaces
-- The phase convergence will show a plot that tends to a single y value as x gets larger (just check a spectrum or two)
+- The workspace that ends with ``phase_convergence`` will show a plot that tends to a single y value as x gets larger (just check a spectrum or two)
-- Deadtimes and phase table will be table of spectrum number then some numbers
+- The table that ends with ``dead_times`` will have two columns: spectrum number and dead time
+- The table taht ends with ``phase_table`` will have three columns: spectrum number, asymmetry, and phase
-- The reconstructed spectra will look like the original data
+- The workspace that ends with ``reconstructed_spectra`` will look like the original data